thorimur/skimmer/README.md

 This repo provides a hierarchy of features:

 1. Declarations tagged with `@[cleanup]` are run at the end of every file.
-2. `Accumulator`s represent a single connection between a reflike object (such as `IO.Ref` or `Std.Mutex`) and a `PersistentEnvExtension`, such that the data in the ref is added to the extension state at the end of each file via a `@[cleanup]`.
-We also provide ways to construct simple examples of these.
-3. `AccumulativeLinter`s are convenient ways to specify a linter which feeds into an `Accumulator`, thus allowing it to persist data.
+2. A `LinterWithCleanup` waits for itself to finish running on all declarations, then runs a `cleanup` at the end of each file.
+In this way, it has the potential to persist state into the environment by modifying refs.
+(These currently can only be run noninteractively.)
+3. `PersistentLinter`s, `AccumulativeLinter`s, and `SimpleAccumulativeLinter`s provide convenient ways to construct a `LinterWithCleanup` with an associated `IO.Ref` and `PersistentEnvExtension` through and into which state can be persisted.

+TODO:

-4. We provide a `refactor` accumulator which can record edits from within linters.
+4. We provide a `refactor` accumulative linter which can record edits from within linters, and a `write_edits` exe which can write the recorded edits
 5. We provide an extensible way to provide both syntax- and infotree-based refactoring rules to a `refactoringLinter : AccumulativeLinter`.

 ### TODO: